MileHacker Logo

 • Taxis: Hail on street, find at stands (Lübeck Hbf, Holstentor), or order via telephone.
 Fares are metered.

 • Ride-Sharing: Uber operates in Lübeck (UberX).
-Free Now (formerly MyTaxi) links you with licensed taxis via app.
+A Mobility service provider (formerly MyTaxi) links you with licensed taxis via app.

 • Payment: Cash widely accepted.
 Many taxis also accept bank cards, confirm with driver.